-In this article, we’re going to discuss what OBS actually is, how it works, what equipment requirements there are to use it, whether it’s any good for podcasting, and how to use it for podcasting.
+In this article, we will discuss what OBS is, how it works, what equipment requirements are to use it, whether it’s any good for podcasting, and how to use it.

 Then we’re going to look at some of the most popular alternatives.